parandor/samples/README.md

 1. Add self-hosted runners by following this [link](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/adding-self-hosted-runners)

-2. Configure the self-hosted runner application as a service to start on boot [here](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/configuring-the-self-hosted-runner-application-as-a-service)
+2. Configure the self-hosted runner application as a service to start on boot [here](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/configuring-the-self-hosted-runner-application-as-a-service)\
+`Note: handle the User used to start the self-hosted runner applications.
+The user may be set in /etc/systemd/system/actions.runner.<githubuser>-<repo>.<host>.service`

 3. To find the service name in the list of running services on Linux systems you can use the systemctl command:
     ```